At one meeting of the Board of the Peter Drucker Foundation, I asked Peter, “You have written so much about mission—what is your mission?”

 Peter once told me that companies should be able to “put their mission statement on a T-shirt.”
-The same can be true for you!
+Try this for yourself.
+It is not easy.
+The benefits though are extraordinarily high, as this exercise will help you focus and become very clear on your mission.
 For example, my own mission is to be the world authority in helping successful leaders achieve positive, lasting change in behavior.
-Your customers (or employers) will respect you more if you do not pretend to know everything about everything but instead have a unique brand.
+Your customers (or employers) will respect you more if you do not pretend to know everything about everything, but instead have a unique brand.

 Peter taught me three things about how to impact decision makers and thus make a huge impact at work.
 First, he taught me that our mission in life is to make a positive difference.
 It is not to prove how smart we are or how right we are.
 We get so lost in proving how smart and how right we are that we forget that’s not what we’re here for.